2008 North Korean census

 The 2008 North Korean census (2008년 조선민주주의인민공화국 인구일제조사) was the second North Korea national census.
 The reference day used for the census was October 1, 2008.
 This census conducted by the Central Bureau of Statistics from 1 to 15 October 2008 throughout the DPRK.
 The census was taken by house-to-house interviews by enumerators using a census questionnaire.
 Roughly 35,000 enumerators were trained to help with the census.
 The population of North Korea was counted as 24,052,231, a 13.38% increase from the 1993 census.

+The United Nations Population Fund (UNFPA) funded, delivered and ensured that the census’ quality met international standards.
+UNFPA population experts trained North Korean personnel, notably DPRK’s Central Bureau of Statistics.
+UNFPA received additional funding from Republic of Korea (ROK) and Switzerland.
 According to Andrei Lankov, the results of the census are thought of as plausible by foreign observers.
 The census was widely advertised in propaganda, which resulted in a relatively detailed survey.

 The 2008 census is the latest census of North Korea.
 The next census was scheduled for 2018, but was cancelled after South Korea had stopped funding the project for fear of violating sanctions.